BloomTech-Labs/loanie/README.md

 ### Running Tests

-Testing will be done using Jest.
-Run tests using `npm test` or `yarn test` in your terminal from the loanie directory.
+Testing were created using Jest.
+Run tests using `npm test` or `yarn test` in  the loanie and loanie-view directories.

 ---